Redoxftw/youtube-summarizer/README.md

   * 3 Suggested Chapters
 * **File Export:** Saves the final summary to both `.txt` and `.json` files for easy access.

+## ⚠️ Deployment Limitation

+This app runs perfectly on your local computer.

+However, when deployed to a free cloud service (like Streamlit Community Cloud), **YouTube may block its requests.** This is a common security measure used by large platforms to prevent scraping from data center IP addresses.

+**For the best and most reliable experience, please run this app on your local machine.**

 ## 🛠️ Setup Instructions